y4cer/introduction_to_cryptography/lec_09/agenda.md

     - RC2
     - DES, 3DES

-- If we are left enough time, show cryptanalysis of RC2
+- If we are left enough time, show cryptanalysis of RC2 or FEAL4